What is shared value?

 Focus measurement of social results on contribution, not attribution

 While most social and environmental projects have many partners, philanthropy and impact-based investments have historically created a trap of trying to attribute social results solely to company actions.
 This is quite a backward-looking approach that does not add much value and can add unnecessary costs and confusion.
 Impact Management's Project-based approach often focuses on contribution instead.
 Contribution tells us whether an enterprise's and/or investor's efforts resulted in outcomes that were likely better than what would have occurred otherwise.

 Challenge #6: Management Desires an Aggregation of Social Impact Data

 Aggregate results selectively and only for the same social outcomes

-- Each data collection can be quite challenging, based on stakeholder and governance requirements.
+- Data collection can be challenging based on stakeholder and governance requirements.

-- Metrics Results (often necessary when you want to collect results from different departments, locations with varying level of IT data control process)
+- Metrics Results (often necessary when you want to collect results from different departments and locations with varying levels of IT data control process)

-It also supports different types of data collection based on stakeholders outside companies boundaries such as
+It also supports different types of data collection based on stakeholders outside company boundaries, such as

 - An online survey, SMS based Phone-based

 Flexible data analytics is a need for continuous improvement through dynamics and dashboards to learn more about -